 Joint/Multination Solutions are characterized by the increased cooperation between the Air Force and sister services, as well increased cooperation with host-nation partners.
 These solutions include using host-nation airbases as alternate locations from the existing fixed forward airbases or using sister service capability to help the Air Force fully realize the distributed ACE concept.
 Flexible solutions refer to the opposite of static, and is used as a synonym of “Agile” to since Agile is already used to described existing force concepts.
 An example of a flexible solution might involve containerization of supply such that it can be rapidly transported from one airbase to the next.

 I have generally thought the division was between offensive and defensive actions, where defensive may be divided into active defense and passive defensive.
 Doesn’t ACE employ both active and passive defense?

+Generally, I view ACE as not being a type of base defense, but being a survivability tactic that is different from active and passive measures.
+To use an Army example, say you have an assembly area somewhere.
+You might camouflage some of your positions (Passive), you’d array your heavy weapons in some logical way with defined fields of fire (Active) and these represent what you can do at a single location.
+Now, the decision to make a survivability move and change location is a separate type of action from the active and passive measures you can take to defend yourself at a single location.

+Your comment did make think about if having 3 solution types adds value or just muddies the water.
+I try again with the below changes.
+If the below doesn’t work, we can just go down to two type or not specify the types.

-Additionally, there are 3 solution types: Active, Passive, and Defensive.
-Active defense solutions are those that involve movement and maneuver of forces, supplies, etc. that promote survivability against LRPM.
-In other words, these are the solutions that support the concept of ACE.
-Passive defense measures are those that are immovable and include the hardening of base infrastructure, runway repair capability, and deception.
-The defensive solution type is the type that actively defends against the Chinese missile threat, or some type of active interruption of the LRPM kill chain on a fixed location.
+Additionally, there are 3 solution types: Access-Based, Passive Defensive, and Active Defensive.
+Access-Based solutions are those that involve movement and maneuver of forces, supplies, etc. that promote survivability against LRPM.
+The locations gained from the access-based solutions enable the Agile Combat Employment (ACE) concept.
+Passive defense measures are those that are immovable and include the hardening of base infrastructure, runway repair capability, asset dispersion, and deception.
+Active defensive measures actively defend against the Chinese missile threat by detecting and shooting down the missiles.
 This is summarized in Figure 1.